coderCodesA-Z/2.-Course-on-Introduction-to-C-/README.md

 // main function, program execution starts from here
 ```

-An executable piece of code is actually a low level code, which gets converted from its parent high level code during the process of compilation.
+**NOTE**: An executable piece of code is actually a low level code, which gets converted from its parent high level code during the process of compilation.

+## Variables
 variables : buckets / containers to store data in memory which can be used later.
 variable without initialisation contains garbage value.